 But, some puppy training classes require the dogs to obtain an up to date vaccine.

-And veterinarians recommend giving your dog limited exposure to public places and other dogs until the vaccines (including distemper, parvovirus, and rabies) is completed.
+And veterinarians recommend giving your dog limited exposure to public places and other dogs until the vaccines (including distemper, parvovirus, and rabies) are completed.

 Instead of formal training, socialize the pup with friends and family and train them at home until the vaccines are completed.